 13, Le Chat Noir

-This famous restaurant started as a humble, cabaret nightclub, where patrons would order drinks while enjoying a live show.
+Opened in 1881, this famous restaurant started as a humble, cabaret nightclub, where patrons would order drinks while enjoying a live show.

-This former epicenter of Parisian nightlife has turned into an attraction in and of itself, offering patrons live performances throughout the evening.
+Today though, this former epicenter of Parisian nightlife has turned into an attraction in and of itself, offering patrons live performances throughout the evening.

-Something tells me that these shows probably don’t quite measure up to the acts that performed here during the 19th century.
+Although, something tells me that these shows probably don’t quite measure up to the acts that performed here during the 19th century.

+But, I digress.
 And while the food here is nothing to rave about, dining at le Chat Noir is fun if you want to immerse yourself in the long-standing history of this immortal cabaret.

-They do have a great happy hour if you want to chase your escargot and foie gras down with a bit of boozy fun.
+FYI, they do have a great happy hour if you want to chase your escargot and foie gras down with a bit of boozy fun.

-Do yourself a favor and order something light, like a cup of coffee, as you take in the cafe’s vibrant atmosphere.
+So, do yourself a favor and order something light, like a cup of coffee, as you take in the cafe’s vibrant atmosphere.

-Because the next time you see that infamous Chat Noir poster, you can be all nonchalant about it and say, “Oh yeah, I’ve dined there” (a great place to go if you’re solo traveling Paris).
+Because the next time you see that infamous Chat Noir poster, you can be all nonchalant about it and say, “Oh yeah, I’ve dined there”

 Address: 68 boulevard de Clichy